Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thời báo Hoàn Cầu: Nét đẹp văn hóa Việt Nam qua múa rối nước

-Although puppetry exists in many countries, water puppetry exists only in Vietnam.
+Although puppetry exists in many countries, water puppetry only exists in Vietnam.

 To this day, whether in the mountainous villages of the North or the port cities of the South, water puppet shows still exude an immortal artistic appeal.

-In addition, many folk enthusiasts have spontaneously organized performances, especially in rural areas, water puppetry is an indispensable part of every Tet holiday and local festivals, soothing the souls of many children far from home when they return to visit their homeland.
-With the development of the times, performance venues have gradually shifted from ponds and lakes to places with more complete facilities.
+In addition, many folk enthusiasts have spontaneously organized performances, especially in rural areas, water puppetry is an indispensable part of every Tet holiday and local festivals, soothing the souls of many children far from home when they return to their homeland.
+With the development of the times, performance venues have gradually moved from ponds and lakes to places with more complete facilities.

 Thời báo Hoàn Cầu: Nét đẹp văn hóa Việt Nam qua múa rối nước